SpinalHDL/SpinalDoc/spinal/sim/introduction.md

 ## Introduction

-Since SpinalHDL 1.0.0 the language integrate an API to simulate your synthetisable hardware.
-This API provide the capaibilities to read and write the DUT signals, fork and join simulation processes, sleep and wait until a given condition is filled.
+As always you can use your standard simulation tools to simulate the VHDL/Verilog generated out from SpinalHDL, but since SpinalHDL 1.0.0 the language integrate an API to write testbenches and test your hardware directly in Scala.
+This API provide the capabilities to read and write the DUT signals, fork and join simulation processes, sleep and wait until a given condition is filled.

 Important :<br>
 Don't forget to add the following in your build.sbt file